 Graduating Seniors: All incompletes required for graduation must be finished by the last day of finals in the term you are graduating.

 Note: The I grade has no effect on the GPA until it is converted into a letter grade.

 * Deadlines and procedures for Incomplete grades in Fall Program for Freshmen (FPF) classes are different from those at UC Berkeley.
 Please contact your FPF Advisor for more information.
-Incompletes earned Summer 2016 and prior must be resolved via the Petition to Remove an Incomplete Form and submitted to firstname.lastname@example.org.
+Incompletes earned Summer 2016 and prior must be resolved via the Petition to Remove an Incomplete Form.

-The lapse date in CalCentral is the date by which the Incomplete grade must be replaced in order to avoid "lapsing" to an F or NP.
-Lapse dates only appear for undergraduates.
+The student completion deadline is 30 days prior to the lapse date listed in CalCentral.
+The student must complete all coursework associated with the incomplete by the completion deadline and the faculty must replace the "I" grade in CalCentral by the lapse date.
+If the incomplete grade is not replaced, it will lapse to an F or NP, depending on the original grading basis.
+Student completion deadlines and lapse dates only appear for undergraduates.
 Incomplete deadlines and procedures are different for students who took Fall Program for Freshmen (FPF) courses and those questions should be directed to FPF advisors.

 Students with a pending incomplete must resolve the I grade by the deadlines listed in the “Resolve an Incomplete Grade” section.
 The I grade will lapse, or convert, to an F grade (or NP if the course was taken for pass/no pass) if the I grade is not replaced on or before the lapse date.
 The F grade will be part of the term and cumulative GPA calculation.
 Please note, lapse dates will not appear in CalCentral until approximately 6 weeks after the end of the semester for which it is assigned.
 I grades will convert to F grades within 4 weeks following the lapse date.

 Students with questions about the lapse date should open a case via Cal Student Central.